nightscout/trio-docs/docs/EN/Analyze/EvaluateBasal.md

 ### How to Adjust Basal

 :::{tip}
-A general rule of thumb is to adjust the basal rate 1 hour before the cgm shows a change.
+A general rule of thumb is to adjust the basal rate 1 hour before the cgm shows a change in glucose levels that you want to correct.
 This is determined by the approximate peak time of rapid-acting insulin.
 :::

 <i>For Example:</i> This person noticed an increase in their average cgm readings starting around 1:00 AM.
 They were in open loop and had no late-night snacks, so they could rule out CR and ISF as factors.
 Because the rise began at 1:00 AM, they should increase their basal rate at 12:00 AM.